ShreyKumar/StudyCat/deliverable-03/iteration-03.review.md

 #### Planned Changes

-In order to show a complete working product in 4 days time for the demo, we believe the following would be realistic changes to have:
+In order to show a complete working product in the given time span for the demo, we believe the following would be realistic changes to have:
 * UI improvements
     - Visuals of the desktop application could still use some improvements
     - A few UI bugs on chrome extension that need be fixed.